dustinpfister/blog_posts/_posts/linux-rm.md

 layout: post
 categories: linux
 id: 903
-updated: 2021-07-05 16:05:23
+updated: 2021-07-05 16:06:14
-version: 1.7
+version: 1.8
 ---

 The [Linux rm](https://linux.die.net/man/1/rm) command is how to go about deleting files from the command line.
 The basic use case of the command is simple enough I just need to call the command and pass the path to the file that I want to delete as the first and only argument.
 However things might get a little complicated when it comes to things like, deleting folders, deleting files recursively, or running into problems with things that have to do with files access permissions.
-So in this post I will be going over a few simepl example of the Linux rm command, and also write about some other closely related topics such as the chown, and sudo commands.
+So in this post I will be going over a few simple example of the Linux rm command, and also write about some other closely related topics when it comes to creating files also.

 <!-- more -->